Marbella City Council dissolution: Management committee formation

 The next day, after a surprising government crisis caused by Defence Minister José Bono removal on his own request, the Council of Ministers agreed to issue Royal Decree 421/2006, dissolving the City Council of Marbella and commanding the Málaga provincial legislature to appoint the management committee.

-In response to Rajoy's declarations, Public Administrations Minister Jordi Sevilla has announced that, as mandated by Royal Decree 707/1982, the Committee members' political affiliation will be the same as the substituted councillors', that is, the balance of power will mimic the 2003 election excluding the GIL, which had the majority with 15 councillors but has since then ceased to exist.
+In response to Rajoy's declarations, the minister for Public Administrations Jordi Sevilla announced that, as mandated by Royal Decree 707/1982, the Committee members' political affiliation would be the same as the substituted councillors', that is, the balance of power would mimic the 2003 election excluding the GIL, which had the majority with 15 councillors but had since then ceased to exist.
 Since the PSOE got 5 councillors in the election, the PP 4 and the PA 3, no party should hold a majority in the committee.
 The agreement reached by the parties with representation in the Málaga provincial legislature finally did change the 2003 power balance: the socialists appointed 6 members (amongst them the President), the same as the PP, while the PA and IU were represented by 2 members each, for a total of 16.

 Normalization

 The appointed management committee ruled the city since early April 2006, its powers formally ending when the new Council elected in May 2007 was sworn in on June 16, so the citizens of Marbella were governed by unelected politicians for about one year and one month.
-In the 2007 election, the People's Party won a majority share of both the popular vote (50.5%) and the Council (16 councilors of 27), and has ruled the city since.
-The next elections are scheduled for May 2011.
+In the 2007 election, the People's Party won a majority share of both the popular vote (50.5%) and the council (16 councilors of 27), and has ruled the city since.